metamorph-inc/openmeta-mms/docs/domains/otherdomains.rst

 developing event-based behavioral models of hardware, software and testbench components.
-In the Tonka development ecosystem, SystemC is well suited for capturing and experimenting with new peripheral modules, bus protocols and embedded software (*firmware*) and to validate interaction patterns among these and with the applications running on the core platform.
+In the Tonka development ecosystem, SystemC is well suited for capturing and experimenting with new peripheral modules, bus protocols and embedded software (*firmware*).
+SystemC can also validate interaction patterns both among the aforementioned modules, protocols, and software as well as with applications running on the core platform.

 SystemC Models
 ~~~~~~~~~~~~~~